 Chances of last equality

-In other words, if equalization doesn't come early on, it might take a very long time to happen.
+In other words, if equalisation doesn't come early on, it might take a very long time to happen.

 How often does the lead change?